 3. After you have set up your Firebase project, you will be redirected to the homepage of your Firebase console and you can now create your iOS and Android apps in succession.

 In this process, Firebase asks for your Android package name and the iOS Bundle Identifier (you do not need to specify your app nickname and App Store ID).
 These can be found in your Shopgate merchant admin: "Settings" => "Tracking Tools" => "Show App Information."

-4. Copy and paste in the information and click on "Register app."
+4. Copy and paste in the information and click "Register app."
 Download the current configuration file (one click on the blue button).
-Shopgate has already done the next steps for you (setup SDK, etc.) and you can always click "Next" until the process is finished and the button "Continue to console" appears.
+Shopgate has already done the next steps for you (setup SDK, etc.) and you can always click "Next" until the process is finished.
+It is expected behavior that at this point Firebase will report not being able to connect to your App.
+This error will go away once we have recompiled and uploaded the App to the App Stores.
 This process must be done for iOS and Android separately.
 Click "Continue to console" to get back to the homepage - go to "Add app" and start the process again with the second app.

 5. You should now have two files saved: googleService-Info.plist from your iOS project and google-services.json from your Android project.

 6. Navigate to "Project Settings" => "Cloud Messaging."
 Copy the top server key.
 You'll need it to configure the Shopgate setup, so your Android users can continue to receive push messages.